broad093/introbot/README.md

 ## README
 How to use introbot!
-This bot pulls a user's most recent message from a specified introductions channel.
+This bot pulls a user's first message from a specified introductions channel.

 **COMMANDS**
 **!intro**